pureweb-creator/web-chat/README.md

 <br>```web/Kernel/config.php```</br>
 and place your connection data into this file.

-## Short about directory structure
+## Shortly about directory structure
 - *db* - database migrations
 - *static* - all static files such as css,js, and twig temlpates (in views folder)
 - *web* - main source code folder